Randall Godfrey

-Randall Euralentris Godfrey (born April 6, 1973) is a former American football linebacker in the National Football League.
-Godfrey played college football at the University of Georgia, where he majored in housing and consumer economics.
-He also played High School Football at Lowndes High School in Valdosta Georgia.
-He was drafted in the 1996 NFL Draft by the Dallas Cowboys with the 49th overall pick.
+Randall Euralentris Godfrey (born April 6, 1973) is an American former professional football player who was a linebacker in the National Football League (NFL).
+Godfrey played college football for the Georgia Bulldogs football and was selected in the 1996 NFL draft by the Dallas Cowboys with the 49th overall pick.
 He then played for the Tennessee Titans and the Seattle Seahawks.

-Early years
+Early life

-Godfrey attended Lowndes High School where he was a three-sport athlete (football, basketball and track).
+Godfrey attended Lowndes High School in Valdosta, Georgia, where he was a three-sport athlete (football, basketball and track).
 As a senior, he finished with 111 tackles, 6 sacks and 2 interceptions, receiving All-American, All-State and All-South honors.

-He accepted a scholarship from the University of Georgia, becoming the first true freshman in school history to lead the team in tackles (114) and was also named SEC Freshman of the Year.
+He accepted a scholarship from the University of Georgia, where he majored in housing and consumer economics.
+He became the first true freshman in school history to lead the team in tackles (114) and was also named SEC Freshman of the Year.
 The next year, he repeated as the team leader in tackles (114) and earned All-SEC honors.

 As a junior, he registered 102 tackles (second on the team), 2 sacks and 5 passes defensed.
 In his last year he missed four games with a pulled hamstring, affecting his playing time and finishing with 35 tackles (3 for loss).

 Professional career

 Dallas Cowboys

-Godfrey was selected by the Dallas Cowboys in the second round of the 1996 NFL Draft, after dropping because of his diminished production as a college senior.
-Although he was drafted to play middle linebacker, the level of skill and speed he demonstrated in training camp, allowed the Cowboys to move him into different defensive positions.
+Godfrey was selected by the Dallas Cowboys in the second round of the 1996 NFL draft, after dropping because of his diminished production as a college senior.
+Although he was selected to play middle linebacker, the level of skill and speed he demonstrated in training camp, allowed the Cowboys to move him into different defensive positions.

 He started the last six games of his rookie season at strongside linebacker replacing Broderick Thomas.
 The next year, he registered 149 tackles (second on the team), one sack and 2 passes defensed.
 In 1998, he finished with 115 tackles (fourth on the team), 3 sacks and 3 forced fumbles.

 In 1999, he led the team with 143 tackles after being switched to his natural position at middle linebacker, replacing Fred Strickland who was released.

 In the 90's, the Cowboys organization felt they could find linebackers through the draft, without the need of paying a premium and adversely impacting the salary cap, so they allowed talented and productive players like Ken Norton Jr., Darrin Smith, Dixon Edwards and Robert Jones, to leave via free agency, instead of signing them into long-term contracts.

 During the 2000 free agency period, although Godfrey was firmly entrenched as the team starting middle linebacker, the Cowboys chose not to match the offer he received from the Tennessee Titans and decided to let Dat Nguyen take over the position.
 He never missed a game in his four seasons in Dallas, recording 438 tackles, 5 quarterback sacks and 2 interceptions.